KhomotsoS23/AI-solutions/README.md

 ```bash
 docker run -p 5000:5000 watson-keynotes
 ```
 **Note:** The next time you want to run the application without opening VS just open Docker the run the above command in your local terminal.
-Use the same link to access the application.
+Use the same link to access the application, you can even bookmark the link and open it after running the command.

 Access the app on `http://localhost:5000` in your browser.